checkly/theheadless.dev/blog/posts/basics-performance.md

 ## Why performance matters

 We must keep in mind that it is the end-user's own perception that ultimately determines what we call _user experience_.
 The time it takes for a service to become usable, as well as its general responsiveness, bear a lot of weight on this perception.
-Helpful features, great design and other awesome characteristics all become irrelevant when an online service is so slow that users navigate away.
+Helpful features, great design and other prominent characteristics all become irrelevant when an online service is so slow that users navigate away.

 You can build the best web application in the world, but be mindful that each user will have a specific amount of time they are willing to invest in your service to solve their problems.
 Exceed that amount, and you risk losing them to a different, more performant solution.
-This is likely even truer for new users, who haven't yet been given proof of the quality of your service, and are essentially investing their time up-front, hoping for a return.
+This is even truer for new users, who haven't yet been given proof of the quality of your service, and are essentially investing their time up-front, hoping for a return.

 ### A competitive differentiator

 There is a brighter side to the topic: if low performance can sink an online platform, high performance can very well help it rise to the top.
 Speed and responsiveness can be a differentiating characteristic for a service, prompting users to choose it over the competition.
 Therefore an investment in this area will almost always pay off.
 Some notorious real-world examples from known businesses include:

 1. Pinterest decreasing wait time for their users, [increasing both traffic and conversions](https://medium.com/@Pinterest_Engineering/driving-user-growth-with-performance-improvements-cfc50dafadd7).
-2. Zalando applying small improvements in load time and fiding direct correlation with [increased revenue per session](https://engineering.zalando.com/posts/2018/06/loading-time-matters.html).
+2. Zalando applying small improvements in load time and finding a direct correlation with [increased revenue per session](https://engineering.zalando.com/posts/2018/06/loading-time-matters.html).
-3. The BBC finding out that every extra second that a page took to load led to 10% of [users leaving the page](https://www.creativebloq.com/features/how-the-bbc-builds-websites-that-scale).
+3. The BBC discovering that every extra second that a page took to load led to 10% of [users leaving the page](https://www.creativebloq.com/features/how-the-bbc-builds-websites-that-scale).

 ## Measuring performance